raymondlee2020/leetcode-practice/problems/#1793/README.md

-# Problem xxx - xxx
+# Problem 1793 - Maximum Score of a Good Subarray

 ## V1